 Though you may not have heard of biochar, it's a good bet you'd recognize it if you saw it.

-For something as simple as charcoal, biochar -- in the right applications -- does three pretty amazing things: It takes carbon dioxide out of the atmosphere and locks it into a solid form, improves the health of soil it's plowed into, and creates clean energy, according to the International Biochar Initiative.
+For something as simple as charcoal, biochar — in the right applications — does three pretty amazing things: It takes carbon dioxide out of the atmosphere and locks it into a solid form, improves the health of soil it's plowed into, and creates clean energy, according to the International Biochar Initiative.

 Biochar is an easy sell.
 Everyone involved in the process wins.
 Poor farmers get more food for their work and are able to settle on one plot of ever-productive soil.
 Rich farmers and corporate agriculture save a lot of money on fertilizer and also see the same boost in production.
 The environment benefits because of the reduction in fertilizer runoff and the removal of CO2 from the air.
 Big business wins because of the profits generated from the production and distribution of biochar.
 Politicians get to take credit for implementing a pragmatic, job-creating solution to global warming.
 Workers get jobs.
 Governments get tax revenue.